Aloy: Horizon Call of the Mountain

+Lego Horizon Adventures

+Aloy returns in this Lego retelling of the events of Horizon Zero Dawn from a more comedic and family-friendly perspective.
+In Lego Horizon Adventures, Aloy is depicted as more lighthearted and humorous than in her canon appearances.

-In other media
+In other games

 Aloy has appeared in other media outside of the Horizon games.
-She was a playable character in the PlayStation 4 version of Monster Hunter: World and makes a cameo appearance in Astro's Playroom.
+She was a playable character in the PlayStation 4 version of Monster Hunter: World and makes cameo appearances in both Astro's Playroom and Astro Bot, the latter of which contains a level played as her.

 Aloy was added to Fortnite Battle Royale on April 15, 2021, for the Chapter 2, Season 6 "Primal" event.
 A limited time "Aloy Cup" was available to PlayStation players, while a "Team Up!" mode with Lara Croft from Tomb Raider was added.
 She also got an extra style called Ice Hunter, which is only available to players that own a PlayStation 5. but can be used across all consoles when unlocked.
-In September 2021, Aloy was given out as a free collaboration character for PS4 and PS5 players of the game Genshin Impact, while players on other platforms received her for free in October 2021.
-In the game, she is a Bow user of the Cryo element.
+In September 2021, Aloy was given out as a free collaboration character for PS4 and PS5 players of the game Genshin Impact, while players on other platforms received her for free in limited time in October 2021.
+In the game, she is a Bow user of the Cryo element; she is however considered one of the weakest characters in the game due to lack of Constellation which strengthens the character as well as having the limited time, meaning the players will not obtain her again after 23 November 2021.
+When asked about an appearance in Super Smash Bros. due to the release of Lego Horizon Adventures on Nintendo Switch, Guerilla responded, "That'd be nice.
+If you speak to Nintendo and they want to invite us let me know."